vbKenobi/vbKenobi.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior undergraduate student at UCLA, completing my BS in Computer Science.
+I am a senior undergraduate student at [UCLA](https://www.cs.ucla.edu/), completing my BS in Computer Science.
 Previously, I was a Software Engineering Intern at [Microsoft](https://www.microsoft.com/en-us/), where I was part of Windows Fundamentals.
-Here I specifcally worked as part of the Windows updates team and developed tools to help debug windows udpate deploymetns.
+Here I specifcally worked as part of the Windows updates team and developed tools to help debug windows udpate deployments.
 I am also an undergraduate researcher at [SysArch](https://ssysarch.ee.ucla.edu/), focusing on adversarial machine learning attacks and defenses.
 My interests span Operating Systems, Programming Languages, Machine Learning, and Theoretical Computer Science, and are at a an upper-division undergradaute level, with a few graduate level courses in Machine Learning.

 More About Me